GAIR-NLP/auto-j/README.md

 ### Test Data for Three Tasks

 We release the test data for the three meta-evaluation tasks introduced in our paper.
-The data has a balanced distribution over the 58 real-world scenarios, making it a testbed for validating different evaluators' ability comprehensively.
+The data has a balanced distribution over the 58 real-world scenarios, making it a testbed for validating different evaluators' abilities comprehensively.

 #### Pairwise response comparison

-We collect $58\times24=1392$ samples for pairwise response comparison task (24 pairs for each scenario).
+We collect $58\times24=1392$ samples for the pairwise response comparison task (24 pairs for each scenario).
 The data is in `data/test/testdata_pairwise.jsonl`.
 Each line of this file is as follows:

 <details>
 <summary>Format</summary>